KeHongYing/test/README.md

 >>  ii.
 Learn how to face and conquer the pressure from coding

 >>  iii.
-Use resources on the internet to self-learning more frequently
+Use resources on the Internet to learn more frequently

 ##  Homework: